DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/1 Configuration/dataSource.md

 The **PivotGrid** is bound to data via the [PivotGridDataSource](/api-reference/30%20Data%20Layer/PivotGridDataSource '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/'), a component that allows you to sort, filter, group, and perform other data shaping operations.
 The **PivotGridDataSource**'s underlying data access logic is isolated in the store.
 You use different store types for different data sources.

-To bind the **PivotGrid** to data, assign a **PivotGridDataSource** to the UI component's **dataSource** option.
+To bind the **PivotGrid** to data, assign a **PivotGridDataSource** to the UI component's **dataSource** property.
 In the **PivotGridDataSource**, specify the [store](/api-reference/30%20Data%20Layer/PivotGridDataSource/1%20Configuration/store '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/store/') property depending on your data source as shown in the following list.
 In each case, also specify the [fields[]](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/) array to configure pivot grid fields.

 - **Data Array**
-Assign the array to the **store** option.
+Assign the array to the **store** property.
 [View Demo](https://js.devexpress.com/Demos/WidgetsGallery/Demo/PivotGrid/SimpleArray)

 - **OLAP Data**
 Implement an [XmlaStore](/api-reference/30%20Data%20Layer/XmlaStore '/Documentation/ApiReference/Data_Layer/XmlaStore/').
 [View Demo](https://js.devexpress.com/Demos/WidgetsGallery/Demo/PivotGrid/OLAPDataSource)